Best Women's Ski Jackets of 2024/25

 The market is not lacking quality women’s ski jackets—quite the opposite—it’s just a matter of sifting through the features of each jacket to find the one for you.

-Whether you care about pockets, powder skirts, hoods, or insulation, we’ve tested the best of the bunch based on professional reviewers and everyday users.
+Whether you care about pockets, powder skirts, hoods, or insulation, we’ve spent the last four years testing the best of the bunch based on professional reviewers and everyday users.
 From shell jackets to budget jackets that deliver a lot of value to the top upgrade, these are the best women’s ski jackets for versatility, extreme cold weather, and everything in between.

 Looking for men’s jackets?
 See our guide to Best Men's Ski Jackets guide